brianhdk/integration-service/README.md

   Install-Package Vertica.Integration.Perfion
   ```

-The example below shows you how some of the features you can use when working with this Perfion integration, including how to download files/images.
+The example below illustrates some of the features you can use when working with this Perfion integration, including how to download files/images.

 ```c#
 using System.Collections.Specialized;